 Not only its scope and potential are diminished, but every possibility of control and management is compromised, including the ROI.

-What, then, are the essential strategic elements to give visibility to one’s contents?
+What, then, are the essential strategic elements to give visibility to one’s content?

 The possible answers are summarized in three key concepts: accessibility, maximization of expenditure and distribution.